Plutonomicon/plutarch-plutus/docs/TYPES.md

 where `1` and `2` are `Term s PInteger`s.

 Alongside `Num`, it also has a `PIntegral` instance, allowing you to division, modulus etc.

+> Jack: allowing you to _use_ division, modulus etc.

 It also has a `PEq` and `POrd` instance, allowing you to do Plutarch level equality and comparison.